rtCamp/amphtml/docs/bento-by-examples.md

 ![Bento Component Structure](img/Bento-Program-Structure.png)

 In context of this example, "Hello World" should be printed on ViewPort.
-Contents that need to be on ViewPort should be written in `Output Block` as shown in above figure:
+Contents that need to be on ViewPort should be written in `Output Block`.
+So, our code should be:

 ```jsx
 import * as Preact from '#preact';